St Helens Power Flushing

 • Full power flush of old system first

-• New boiler installed into clean system
+• New boiler fitted into clean system

 • Magnetic filter fitted to new boiler

-• Manufacturer warranty fully protected
+• Maker warranty fully safe

 Ask About Bundle

-Open-Vented Systems Corrode Faster Than Sealed Systems
+Open-Vented Systems Rust Faster Than Sealed Systems

 How We Flush Open-Vented Systems Differently to Sealed Systems